Fair Interventions in Weighted Congestion Games: Introduction

 \item[C3)] \textbf{Limitations of Unfair Interventions.} We complement the previous results by showing that no intervention, regardless of whether it is fair or not, can reduce the price of anarchy below the factor previously derived, if polynomial computability is required.
 We prove this result by showing that the problem of minimizing the social cost is \NP-hard to approximate below a factor identical to that already obtained (\textit{\cref{thm:hardness}}).
 No tight hardness of approximation was known for weighted congestion games. \end{itemize}

 Taken together these contributions show that: i) The proposed taxation mechanisms are optimal amongst all fair intervention in the sense that no fair intervention can induce a better price of anarchy, regardless of its computational complexity; ii) The proposed taxation mechanisms are also optimal within all polynomially-computable interventions, fair or not, and more generally also against any polynomially-computable algorithm.
 This is remarkable as, prior to this work, it was unclear whether (fair) interventions were a sufficiently powerful tool to achieve optimal approximation in weighted congestion games.
 Our paper answers this question in the positive.

-Finally, although the following observations are direct consequences of the previous contributions, we highlight them separately, as they might be of independent interest.
+Finally, although the following observations are direct consequences of the previous contributions, we highlight them separately, as we believe they may be of independent interest.

-\begin{itemize}[leftmargin=5.5mm] \item[C4)] {\bf Optimal Approximation, and Matching Hardness.} Makarychev and Sviridenko \cite{Makarychev18} study approximation algorithms for a broad class of optimization problems with a ``diseconomy of scale'', to which weighted congestion games belong.
-Notably, the hardness factor we obtain in C3 matches the approximation factor derived by \cite{Makarychev18} and thus fully settles the approximability of this important class of problems.
-Finally, combining our results in C2 with existing algorithms for the computation of correlated equilibria (e.g., no-regret dynamics), we obtain a novel polynomial-time algorithm to minimize the social cost that achieves the best possible approximation (\textit{\cref{cor:polyalgo}}).
-We would like to stress that this approach provides an alternative to the randomized rounding techniques proposed by Makarychev and Sviridenko \cite{Makarychev18}. \end{itemize}
+\begin{itemize}[leftmargin=5.5mm] \item[C4)] {\bf Optimal Approximation, and Matching Hardness.} Makarychev and Sviridenko \cite{Makarychev18} study approximation algorithms for optimization problems with a ``diseconomy of scale'', to which weighted congestion games belong.
+Interestingly, the hardness factor we obtain in C3) matches the approximation factor derived by \cite{Makarychev18} and thus fully settles the approximability of this important class of problems.
+Finally, we note that by combining our results in C2) with existing algorithms for the computation of correlated equilibria (e.g., no-regret dynamics), one obtains a polynomial-time algorithm to minimize the social cost that achieves the best possible approximation (\textit{\cref{cor:polyalgo}}).
+This approach provides an alternative to the randomized rounding techniques proposed by Makarychev and Sviridenko \cite{Makarychev18}. \end{itemize}